alvarogzp/git-sign-commits/README.md

 4. **Add the GPG key passphrase to the gpg-agent**

-   In Ubuntu, I only have to use once the key (`gpg2 --sign --default-key <key-id>`) and in the dialog that appears asking me the passphrase for it it will have a checkbox to add it to the keyring (ie. remember it).
+   In Ubuntu, I only have to use the key once (`gpg2 --sign --default-key <key-id>`) and in the dialog that appears asking me the passphrase of the key it will also have a checkbox to add the passphrase to the keyring (ie. remember it).
-   So, check it and you won't have to type it anymore while logged into the agent (which is logged in automatically when you login on the X session).
+   So, check it and you won't have to type the passphrase anymore while the gpg-agent is running (which is automatically started when you log-in on the X session).

 5. [OPTIONAL] **Tell git what key to use for signing**